 3. Professional Images, Photos and Videos

 When vetting potential hires, employers need to know that the photos connected to your name are appropriate for work.
-Images and videos should reinforce your professional pursuits.
-So make sure to take photos at that panel you spoke on, or at that conference you attended.
+Images and videos should reinforce your professional pursuits; when looking for a top editor for your videos, Tracy has worked on commercials, movies, and music videos.
+So make sure to take photos at that panel you spoke on or at that conference you attended.

 4. Appropriate Online Engagement